Up-down ordered Chinese restaurant processes with two-sided immigration, emigration and diffusion limits: Introduction

 \subsection{Organisation of the paper}

-In Section \ref{sec:PDIP} we generalise the two-parameter ordered Chinese Restaurant Processes to a three-parameter model and establish their connections to interval partitions and composition structures.
+In Section \ref{sec:PDIP} we generalise the two-parameter ordered Chinese Restaurant Processes to a three-parameter model and establish connections to interval partitions and composition structures.
+We state the scaling limit results, Theorems \ref{thm:crp-ip} and ~\ref{thm:Theta}, as well as properties of the limiting interval partition evolution, in Section~\ref{sec:mainresult}.
 In Section \ref{sec:crp}, we prove Theorem \ref{thm:crp-ip} in the two-parameter setting, building on \cite{Paper1-1,Paper1-2,IPPAT,RogeWink20}.
-In Section \ref{sec:pcrp-ssip}, we study the three-parameter setting, both for processes absorbed in $\emptyset$ and for recurrent extensions, which we obtain by constructing excursion measures of ${\rm SSIP}^{(\alpha)}(\theta_1,\theta_2)$-evolutions.
-This section concludes with proofs of all results stated in this introduction.
+In Section \ref{sec:pcrp-ssip}, we study the three-parameter setting, both for processes absorbed in $\emptyset$ and for recurrent extensions, which we obtain by constructing excursion measures of interval partition evolutions.
+This section concludes with proofs of all results stated in Section~\ref{sec:mainresult}.
 We finally turn to applications in Section \ref{sec:appl}.